Manager, Policy and Economics

-Romita is based in New York.
-She obtained her Master of Science in South Asian Studies from the University of Oxford and a Bachelor of Arts in Political Science with Honors from the National University of Singapore.
-Romita is fluent in several South Asian languages, including Hindi and Bengali.
+Romita is based in New York and is fluent in several South Asian languages including Hindi and Bengali.
+She holds a Master of Science in South Asian Studies from the University of Oxford and a Bachelor of Arts with Honours in Political Science from the National University of Singapore.